MaelAbgrall/HardwareforAI/README.md

 - AIO (or All In One): this is water in a closed environment.
 It's more stylish, but not really better than air (actually some Noctua air radiator are better than AIO).

-- Watercooling: here is a very stylish and useful way to cooldown your components: you put pipes with water in it. since water is a very good conductive, the heat will drop a lot.
+- Water cooling: here is a very stylish and useful way to cool down your components: you put pipes with water in it. since water is a very good conductive, the heat will drop a lot.
 However, this kind of cooling require more time to set up, and maintenance at least once a year.

-- (other): there is other kind of cooling (like Dielectric oil, or sub phase change where you cool the cpu to -50°C) but it's very complicated. to set up, and not worth it.
+- (other): there is other kind of cooling (like Dielectric oil, or sub phase change where you cool the CPU to -50°C) but it's very complicated. to set up, and not worth it.

 You can expect the following temperatures:
 Air : CPU: ~50 °C / GPU: ~75 °C
-Watercooling: CPU + GPU: ~30 °C
+Water cooling: CPU + GPU: ~30 °C

-If you live in a hot place, watercooling / AIO can be better
+If you live in a hot place, water cooling / AIO can be better

 ### PSU
 we're nearly at the end !